 Led by the Memphis Sexual Assault Kit Task Force, the Memphis Says NO MORE campaign began in spring 2015.
-We seek to bring awareness of domestic violence and sexual assault in an attempt to change both the public dialogue and the amount of gender violence in our city.
+We seek to bring awareness of domestic violence and sexual assault to change both the public dialogue and the amount of gender violence in our city while also guiding survivors and each of us to needed resources for help and healing.

 In the summer of 2013, Memphis leaders confirmed existence of more than 12,000 stored rape kits.
 Roughly half contained forensic evidence that had not been seen by a laboratory.